waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis (Active):** The Safari Zone contains key items required to access the area where the Soul Badge is located.
 The path south from Fuchsia City via Route 19 is a late-game area I am not yet prepared for.
 - **Koga's Team (Fuchsia Gym - In Progress):**
   - GOLBAT (Lv.
 42) - Defeated
   - MUK (Lv.
-42, knows MEGA DRAIN, ACID ARMOR) - Active
+42, knows MEGA DRAIN, ACID ARMOR) - Defeated
+  - TENTACRUEL (Lv.
+41, knows SURF) - Active

 ## III.
 System & Tool Development
 ### A. Tool Debugging Protocol (v2)